vldr/Share/README.md

 ## [Try it out](https://share.vldr.org/)

-You can try it out by clicking the above link.
+You can try Share by visiting the above link.

 ## Building and Running

-**Note:** The following instructions assume that you are in a terminal and are using a Unix based machine (Windows Subsystem, Linux, etc).
+The following instructions assume that you are in a terminal like bash, zsh, cmd, etc.

 ### Building

+**Note:** You will need to have an instance of [Relay](https://github.com/vldr/Relay) running.
+Then, you will need to update the environment variable `VITE_URI=` with the address of your Relay instance inside the `.env.production` file.

 1. Install [Node.js](https://nodejs.org/en) and [npm](https://www.npmjs.com/).
 2. Run `npm i`